Are you willing to sponsor?

 Are you ready to explore the transformative power of athlete sponsorship for your brand?
 Click here to learn more about how sponsorship can help brands grow and thrive in the exciting world of motorsports.

 We have stressed several times that sponsorship can be very flexible.
-In fact, exists a lot of different types of sponsorship.
-There is no a sponsorship projects like the other, and there is no standard sponsorship package.
+In fact, there exist a lot of different types of sponsorship.
+There is not a sponsorship project like the other, and there is no standard sponsorship package.

-On the contrary a good sponsorship moulds itself perfectly on the company’s objectives, mission, strategy and budget and a sponsorship in kind is proof of this.
+On the contrary, a good sponsorship molds itself perfectly on the company’s objectives, mission, strategy, and budget, and a sponsorship in kind is proof of this.

-Sometimes sports teams and organizations running large operations need products or services and can offer to a potential partner (capable to supply those products or services) another way to pay for their sponsorship.
-Anybody with a commercial background knows well the concept of barter: it’s a practice through which companies exchange goods or services instead of money , offsetting them.
+Sometimes sports teams and organizations running large operations need products or services and can offer to a potential partner (capable of supplying those products or services) another way to pay for their sponsorship.
+Anybody with a commercial background knows well the concept of barter: it’s a practice through which companies exchange goods or services instead of money, offsetting them.
 How can this practice be linked to the sponsorship world?
 And with which specific advantages?

-Let’s say that you are a football team which is building a new stadium or a Tennis club that needs a new central court or a F1 Team whose new Headquarter is finally planned and approved.
+Let’s say that you are a football team that is building a new stadium, a tennis club that needs a new central court, or a F1 team whose new headquarters is finally planned and approved.

-Indeed you face a big challenge, because building new structures without affecting the current and following sport season is very difficult, (you have a certain amount of time and you have to make sure to be on time, the championship it’s not going to wait for you) moreover you have to make sure to have the right resources; but you also have the big chance to run a marketing and commercial operation linked to your new facility.
+Indeed, you face a big challenge, because building new structures without affecting the current and following sport seasons is very difficult (you have a certain amount of time, and you have to make sure to be on time; the championship is not going to wait for you).
+Moreover, you have to make sure to have the right resources, but you also have the big chance to run a marketing and commercial operation linked to your new facility.

 Because you can approach the construction and building materials sector that could be interested in using your new stadium as a showcase for their capabilities.

-Products need to be described and recounted and what it is better than placing your goods in interesting buildings or structures in which sports activities are held or sports-related matters happened?
+Products need to be described and recounted, and what is better than placing your goods in interesting buildings or structures in which sports activities are held or sports-related matters happened?
 Structures in which people would like to go (even your potential clients) to watch passion-fueled events?

-The same concept applies to football, tennis, basket and any other disciplines you can think about…yeah, even golf, sure it is played outside but you could take care of the clubhouse.
+The same concept applies to football, tennis, basketball, and any other discipline you can think about… Yeah, even golf.
+Sure, it is played outside, but you could take care of the clubhouse.

-Any and each of these structures have hospitality facilities that can be used for your potential and existing partner, so within a single meeting it would be possible to show (just to give you an example) how the famous architect XY used your products to reach the new standard in stadiums, while leveraging on the passion of the guest for the sport you are linked with, in order to create a better relationship that will lead to more constructive commercial relationship in the future.
+Any and each of these structures have hospitality facilities that can be used for your potential and existing partner, so within a single meeting it would be possible to show (just to give you an example) how the famous architect XY used your products to reach the new standard in stadiums while leveraging the passion of the guest for the sport you are linked with in order to create a better relationship that will lead to a more constructive commercial relationship in the future.

-The industries related to the construction sector can look at you with different eyes, not only the ones of a potential supplier (fighting among others to win the pitch).
+The industries related to the construction sector can look at you with different eyes, not only as a potential supplier (fighting among others to win the pitch).
 They can look at you with the eyes of a potential partner with whom to create a win-win cooperation.

 Are you ready to explore the transformative power of athlete sponsorship for your brand?
 Click here to learn more about how sponsorship can help brands grow and thrive in the exciting world of motorsports.